African art > African statues : tribal fetish, maternity > Teke statue

 The bust of this cylindrical Janiform statuette was generally loaded with magical ingredients called " Bonga " or "bilongo".
 Various symbolic and ritual accessories complete the whole.
 The face is traditionally streaked with scarifications.
 Matte patina ..

 Watch the video

-Established between the Democratic Republic of the Congo and Gabon, the Téké were organized into chiefdoms whose chief was often chosen from among the blacksmiths.
-The head of the family, mfumu , had the right of life or death over his family, whose importance determined his prestige.
-The head of the clan, ngantsié , for his part, kept the great protective fetish tar mantsié who supervised all the ceremonies.
-It was the powerful sorcerer healer and diviner who "loaded" the individual statuettes or nkumi with magical elements, in return for payment.
-According to the Teke, wisdom was absorbed and stored in the abdomen.
-It was also according to the directives that witchdoctor that worship was given to the ancestors.
-Their secret society, kidumu , used circular flat masks decorated with polychrome geometric patterns.
+Established between the Democratic Republic of the Congo , the Republic of the Congo and Gabon, the Téké were organized into chiefdoms, the leader of which was often chosen from among the blacksmiths.
+The head of the family, mfumu , had the right of life or death over his family, the importance of which determined his prestige.
+The chief of the clan, ngantsié , kept the great protective fetish tar mantsié which supervised all the ceremonies.
+It is the powerful healer and diviner who "loaded" with magical elements, against payment, the individual statuettes.
+It was also according to his directives that worship was given to ancestors.
+The statues without magical charge were called nkiba , the Janiform statues embodying pwaw chiefs.

 This item is sold with its certificate of authenticity

 By purchasing this artwork you will get 5% = (12.0 loyalty points = 12.0 euros) which you can use towards your next purchase

 |Country||rdc ex zaire|